lavong/cert-checker/README.md

 # cert-checker

-Script to conviniently print public key hashes (and more) of certificate chains for given domain.
+Script to conveniently print public key hashes (and more) of certificate chains for given a domain.
 For example:

 ```
 $ cert-checker certs google.com